-You may be ten or twenty years from retirement [and did the calculations I introduced in earlier chapters] and found you’re behind the curve in terms of where you for your age.
-The amount you’re putting aside may not be sufficient for you to retire with dignity.
+You may be ten or twenty years from retirement [and did the calculations I introduced in earlier chapters] and found you're behind the curve in terms of where you should be for your age.
+The amount you're putting aside may not be sufficient for you to retire with dignity.
 Unless you can increase your income, your only option is to do nothing (not a terrific choice) or to think of ways to cut your expenses so you can save more.

 To do that, be honest and ruthless to cut costs enough to make a difference.
 If you want to increase saving by 10 percent, you'll need to decrease spending (or increase income) by at least that much.
 But it's for a good cause: saving for your future selves in retirement.
 As Dave Ramsey often says, "Live like no one else so that (someday) you can live (and give) like no one else."

 Reducing your recurring expenses can go a long way in lowering total spending.
 I'm referring to regular monthly charges such as phone bills, cable and internet bills, gym memberships, and property insurance.
 These "feel" small, but they can add up over time.
 Remember our $780 goldfish?
 (They don't call them "gold" fish for nothing.)